How To Reduce Heat Loss In A House

 Where Is Heat Lost In A House?

 In December 2020, it was estimated that 14.3 million properties had cavity wall insulation (70% of properties with a cavity wall), 16.6 million had loft insulation (66% of properties with a loft) and just 772,000 had solid wall insulation (9% of properties with solid walls).
-This data shows that there are roughly 7.7 million uninsulated houses within the UK without adequate insulating measures in order to prevent heat loss.
-Even for properties with insulating measures, these measures can sometimes be poorly fitted, or simply addressing just one area of heat loss, with a multitude of others problems present within the property leading to heat loss.
+This data shows that there are roughly 7.7 million uninsulated houses within the UK without adequate insulating measures in order to reduce heat loss.
+Even for properties with insulating measures, these measures can sometimes be poorly fitted, or simply addressing just one area of heat loss, with a multitude of other problems present within the property leading to heat loss.

 Heat, much in the same way as water will find any way to travel through a surface it can, which is why making a property highly energy efficient can be a difficult task.
 While heat rises, due to the amount of insulation that properties have placed in the roof, only 25% of household heat is lost through the roofline of a property.
 The majority of heat, around 35% of the total heat loss in a house, is through the walls of a property.
 15% of heat is lost through the floorboards, with 10% through windows and 15% is lost simply through draughts and cold spots around the house.